 Context Window

 The context window is the LLM's working memory.
-Everything the model "sees" during a single inference call - your system prompt, conversation history, retrieved documents, and tool outputs - must fit within this limit.
-The model generates output tokens until it completes the task or hits the output length limit.
+Everything the model processes during a single inference call - your system prompt, conversation history, retrieved documents, and tool outputs - must fit within this limit.
+The model generates output tokens until it completes the task or reaches the output length limit.

 Input vs output tokens